 In addition to being an excellent source of vitamin D and omega-3 fatty acids, fish species such as mackerel, salmon, halibut and tuna can help you increase your intake of magnesium.
 Let eating fish at least once a week is your goal. it's best to have it for dinner (so you'll, among other things, prevent the entry of a lot of calories in the evening).

-Soy is rich in nutrients like fibers, vitamins, minerals.
+Soy is rich in nutrients like fibres, vitamins, minerals.
 Amino acids.
 150 grams of soy meets your daily needs for magnesium.
 Other beans rich in this mineral are all kinds of black, red, white beans.
 Lens.

 Packed with multivitamins, nutrients suitable for heart health.
 Natural chemical compounds that keep various diseases at bay, avocado is one of the most versatile foods which are good for overall health.
 Just one slice of avocado satisfies about 15% of the daily requirement for magnesium.